VladimirK2/kzm-tools/tafcj-doc.md

 ## retcodes

-Return codes supported by the interprerer:
+Return codes supported by the interpreter:

 - 0  success
 - 1  unknown error